NVIDIA-Merlin/HierarchicalKV/README.md

 ## About Merlin-KV

-Merlin Key-Value is a part of NVIDIA Merlin and provides hierarchical key-value storage to meet RecSys requirements.
+Merlin-KV is a part of NVIDIA Merlin and provides hierarchical key-value storage to meet RecSys requirements.

-The key capability of Merlin-KV is to store key-value feature-embeddings on high-bandwidth memory (HBM) of GPUs and in host memory.
+The key capability of Merlin-KV is to store key-value (feature-embedding) on high-bandwidth memory (HBM) of GPUs and in host memory.

 You can also use the library for generic key-value storage.